 Sociological concepts and theories are used to describe and explain a range of social problems that exist in the United States, such as issues of prejudice, discrimination, suicide, drugs, crime, wealth and poverty, political radicalism and weapons of mass destruction.
-We will also analyze the effectiveness of attempted and potential solutions to these social proble
+We will also analyze the effectiveness of attempted and potential solutions to these social problems.

-3 Crime and Delinquency (3) UC:CSU ♥ Prerequisite: None.
+003 Crime and Delinquency (3) UC:CSU ⊕